wazuh/wazuh-documentation/source/cloud-service/your-environment/cancel-environment.rst

 To cancel your environment:

   1. Log in to the Wazuh Cloud Console.
-  2. Go to Environments and select your environment.
+  2. Go to **Environments** and select your environment.
-  3. Click on Cancel environment.
+  3. Click on **Cancel environment**.

-  4. The environment will be removed at the end of the billing cycle.
+  The environment is removed at the end of the billing cycle.

 .. warning::

-  The cancellation cannot be undone and all data will be completely deleted.
+  The cancellation cannot be undone and all data is completely deleted after performing this action.